 He continued his theological studies in Washington, D.C., earning a master’s degree in theology in 2013.
 After a year’s worth of canon law studies, Father Kyle completed his seminary formation.

 He was ordained to the priesthood by Bishop Robert P. Deeley at the Basilica of Sts.
 Peter and Paul in Lewiston May 30, 2014.
 His first priestly assignment was as parochial vicar of the Parish of the Precious Blood, a cluster of ten churches in central Aroostook County, where he served from 2014 – 2016.
 In August 2016, he was named the parochial vicar of the Cathedral of the Immaculate Conception and the Portland Peninsula and Island Parishes, where he served until 2019.
 In July 2019, Bishop Deeley appointed him to his current assignment.

 Black Bear Catholic

 Black Bear Catholic is a recognized student government organization at the University of Maine.
-This organization’s purposes are to offer a space for students to go to Mass on Sunday, create a fun, loving community that hosts events, dinners, service opportunities, celebrations, and more.
+This organization offers a space for students to go to Mass on Sunday.
+It creates a fun, loving community that hosts events, dinners, service opportunities, celebrations, and more.
 Black Bear Catholic is open to any student, whether Catholic or not.

-Students are invited to grow closer to God.
-They are introduced to a community of fellow students and mentors who will likely become lifelong friends!
+Students grow closer to God.
+They meet a community of fellow students and mentors who become lifelong friends!
 To stay connected on social media, like our Facebook page Black Bear Catholic or follow us on Instagram @blackbearcatholic